ArcadeAI/agent-style-transfer/README.md

 ### Evaluation System

-The project includes a custom evaluation system that assesses generated content across multiple dimensions:
+The project includes a comprehensive custom evaluation system that assesses generated content across multiple dimensions:

 - **Style Adherence**: How well the content matches the target style
 - **Content Quality**: Overall writing quality and coherence